sysmake-dev/palm-breezy-landscaping-case-study/notes/design_decisions.md

 ## About

-This document records the design decisions made throughout the development of the Palmetto Coast High Leadership Academy website, along with the reasoning behind each choice.
+This document records the design decisions made throughout the development of the Palm Breezy Landscaping website, along with the reasoning behind each choice.
 Its purpose is to document the rationale behind implementation decisions and provide a reference for future maintenance, redesigns, or feature additions.

 ---